PascalPirate75/netboot.xyz-custom/README.md

 ### EXPERIMENTAL

+### so far have not had any sucsess.  but having fun.

 This is a disaster I am working on time will tell what it turns into.

 This repo will allow you to create custom menus within netboot.xyz.